Updated on August 4, 2023

-Did you know that Phoenix, Arizona is the only state capital in the country with over a million people?
+Did you know that Phoenix, AZ, is the only state capital in the country with over a million people?
 That’s a lot of thirsty desert residents looking for a drink.
-On the banks of an almost completely dry Salt River, The Valley of Sun is actually an oasis for unique craft watering holes.
+On the banks of an almost completely dry Salt River, the Valley of Sun is actually an oasis for unique craft watering holes.
 We set out to dispel the mirage and find some of the best breweries to visit in Phoenix.

 Many of the breweries within Arizona’s largest city hone in on local flora, fauna, and fruit, leveraging ingredients such as cactus fruit and desert wheat.
 And indeed, one of the breweries on our list makes a honey blonde ale with 100 percent Arizona grains and local honey, and another makes a spellbinding IPA with locally grown Sonora white wheat.
 Between these and others, taprooms in Phoenix are putting the Southwest craft beer scene on the map.

-Hop Culture’s 5 Best Breweries to Visit in Phoenix, AZ
+Hop Culture’s 7 Best Breweries to Visit in Phoenix, AZ

-Wren House Brewing Co.
+Wren House Brewing Company

 2125 N 24th St, Phoenix, AZ 85008 | (602) 244-9184